evgen422/mysite/avito/README.md

         response['Content-Disposition'] = 'inline; filename=%s' % car.id
         return response
 ```
-19) single_car_view is called when a user clicks on a cirtain car ad.
+19) single_car_view is called when a user clicks on a certain car card.
 It opens a new page with detailed information about the car.
 ```
 single_car_view(request, car_id):
     car = get_object_or_404(Cars, pk=car_id)